Moodle LMS Voluntary Product Accessibility Template (VPAT)

 Level AA

-Supports Moodle’s user interface (UI) is responsive and does not lock the orientation of the display or restrict the product’s use in one layout or the other.
+Supports Moodle’s user interface (UI) is responsive and does not lock the orientation of the display or restrict the product’s use to one layout or the other.

 1.3.5 Identify Input Purpose